critiqjo/cs733/assignment4/README.md

 * `ERR301 <current-leader>\r\n`: Redirect request
 * `ERR400 Bad request\r\n`: Bad formatting
 * `ERR404 File not found\r\n`
-* `ERR503 Service unavailable\r\n`
+* `ERR503 Service unavailable\r\n`: "Unknown leader" or "server not ready"
-* `ERR504 Service timed out\r\n`
+* `ERR504 Service timed out\r\n`: Probably means that replication failed

 ### Points of note

+* Expiration time does not work correctly.
+When a server restarts, and the log is replayed, _all_ the files become active and expiration timers are recreated!
+This is because the log entries contain user requests as such (with expiration duration, not timestamp).
+Fixing it is too much hassle!
 * When a file is created, a 32-bit random positive integer is used as its initial version.
 * Versions are incremented by one on each update (do not rely on this).
 * The server maintains only the latest version of a file.
 * When a file is expired, the file is deleted, and the version count is lost.
-* When the server receives an invalid (badly formatted) request, it writes back `ERR_CMD_ERR\r\n`, and closes the connection.
+* When the server receives an invalid (badly formatted) request, it writes back `ERR400 ...`, and _closes the connection_.
 * For `read`, the returned `<time2exp>` is `ceil` of the time to expire in seconds (so that `0` is only ever returned if the file has no expiration).
 * For `cas`, providing a version `0` means "only create" (file must not exist).
 * The server should be immune to changes of system time in Linux systems, thanks to [`CLOCK_MONOTONIC`](https://github.com/davecheney/junk/tree/master/clock).
-* The server does not provide any hard upper-bounds on when an expired file will become inaccessible.
-The expiration time will not be in-sync across the cluster.
-Therefore, an expired file in the current leader might be readable from another machine if the planets line-up.